Dr Monica Green

 De Campo, H. (2013) Eat your words: an investigation into food literacy as a means of participation

-Green, M. & Rayner, M. (Accepted).
+Green, M., & Rayner, M. (2018) [In press].
 Interdisciplinary approaches to garden learning: an Australian perspective.
-In M. Barnett (Ed.)
-STEM learning through Urban Agriculture & Gardens
+In M. Barnett (Ed.), STEM learning through Urban Agriculture and Gardens.
+Boston: Springer.

 Green, M. and Duhn, I. (2015).
 The force of gardening: investigating children's learning in a food garden (Special Edition: Bringing Food to the Table).
 Australian Journal of Environmental Education, FirstView Article, 1-14